thewtex/thesis/tcd/tcd.rst

 otherwise lost.
 Artifacts can result from the operator making adjustments to the transducer position, which is the most common source of movement artifacts.
-There are also many types of motion artifacts that come from the patient: head movement, teeth clenching, or snooring, for example.
+There are also many types of motion artifacts that come from the patient: head movement, teeth clenching, or snoring, for example.
 Secure, stable positioning of the head unit is one of the most critical factors for consistent velocity waveform acquisition, and failure of the head unit will cause artifacts or loss of signal.
 For this device, a velocity spike occurs when changing the gate